ShivamThakker/QuickServe/README.md

 -             1.Frontend Codebase
 -             2. Frontend Styling
 -             3. Frontend Layout and ideation
+-             4. React map component added in the background with markation of maximum sale in the cities

 - Shivam Thakker :
 -                  1. Backend Database